Information for students, faculty and staff regarding COVID-19. (Updated: 17 September 2020)

 Professor of Archaeology

-I have a very broad range of research interests that include, but are not limited to: European Prehistory, mortuary studies, interpersonal violence and pathology in prehistory, isotopes and diet, radiocarbon dating and reservoir effects, wetlands, hydrology, in situ preservation, environmental archaeology, human-landscape interactions, sedimentology, excavation techniques, commercial archaeology.
-On-going research includes dna analysis of prehistoric Ukrainian populations, dietary isotope studies of these and other Mesolithic groups in Europe (such as Oleni ostrov), and integrated studies (diet, mobility, dna and dating) of Iron Age populations (Arras culture) in the UK
+I have a very broad range of research interests that include, but are not limited to: European (and world) Prehistory, mortuary studies, interpersonal violence and pathology in prehistory, isotopes and diet, radiocarbon dating and reservoir effects, wetlands, hydrology, in situ preservation, environmental archaeology, human-landscape interactions, sedimentology, excavation techniques, commercial archaeology.
+On-going research includes dna analysis of prehistoric Ukrainian populations, dietary isotope studies of these and other Mesolithic groups in Europe (such as any available Fenno-Scandinavian materials, Oleni ostrov in Karelia etc.), and integrated studies (diet, mobility, dna and dating) of Iron Age populations (Arras culture) in the UK

 I have recently completed an edited volume on Prehistoric Ukraine for Oxbow Books, and have written Hunters, Fishers and Foragers in Wales (2015 Oxbow) and edited Wetland Archaeology & Environments (2007 Oxbow).